ArduPilot/ardupilot_wiki/ardupilot/source/index.rst

     <td width="27%">

-`Hardware <https://store.3dr.com>`__- The embedded systems and peripheral sensors that 3DRobotics designs, manufactures, and sells.

-Think of hardware as the brain, eyes, ears, etc.
+:ref:`Hardware <stores>` - The embedded systems and peripheral sensors that act as the vehicle's brain, eyes, ears, etc.

 Almost any mobile machine can be transformed into a robot, by simply integrating a small hardware package into it.